archivesunleashed/archivesunleashed.org/content/aut/lesson.md

   .saveAsTextFile("/data/2006-text")
 ```

-Finally, if we want to remove the HTML headers – let's say if we want to create some nice word clouds – we could add a final command: `RemoveHttpHeader`.
+Finally, if we want to remove the HTTP headers – let's say if we want to create some nice word clouds – we can add a final command: `RemoveHttpHeader`.

 ```scala
 import io.archivesunleashed._